iamsauravsinghal/git-demo-one/README.md

-#Created a repository for git demo
+#Created a repository for git awsome demo
+#Hustle like a pro